 She mentioned that the airline anticipates reduced capacity next year.

-In an investor presentation on Tuesday, the airline indicated that it is actively exploring additional cost-cutting measures.
+In an investor presentation on Tuesday, the airline indicated that it is actively looking for additional cost-cutting measures.
 Earlier this year, JetBlue announced the deferral of $2.5 billion in aircraft spending until the end of the year.

 In the first quarter of the year, JetBlue reported a loss of $716 million, or $2.11 per share, compared to a loss of $192 million, or 58 cents a share, in the same period of 2023.